tnantoka/nagi/README.md

 ## What does Nagi mean?

 Nagi is an abbreviation of NAGurigakI.
-"Nagurigaki" means scribbling in Japanese.
+Nagurigaki(なぐり書き) means scribbling in Japanese.

 Also, nagi(凪) means calm.
 Putting frustrations in the editor instead of on social media, things will calm down.